 At 1:18am, the attacker then logged on to the family computer.
 He made a new folder, and then visited a theatre website that was bookmarked by Mikio.
 After that, no one knows what the attacker was up to.

 At 10am, the internet in the family home became connected again, and for years people believed that the perpetrator must have stayed at the house until that morning.
-However, in 2014, police said that they believe that it was not the perpetrator, but instead Yasuko’s mother dropping the mouse on accident when she discovered the bodies.
+However, in 2014, police said that they believe that it was not the perpetrator, but instead Yasuko’s mother dropped the mouse on accident when she discovered the bodies.

 This means that the murderer left the house sometime between 1:30am and 10:00am.